jsaussereau/Odatix/docs/source/userguide/installation.rst

          pipx ensurepath

 .. warning::
-   If the directory where pipx stores apps was not already in your PATH environment variable, you have to start a new shell session before running Asterism
+   If the directory where pipx stores apps was not already in your PATH environment variable, you have to start a new shell session before running Odatix

 Option #2: Using pip
 ~~~~~~~~~~~~~~~~~~~~